xssnick/ton-deep-doc/ADNL-TCP-Liteserver.md

 ```
 liteServer.accountState id:tonNode.blockIdExt shardblk:tonNode.blockIdExt shard_proof:bytes proof:bytes state:bytes = liteServer.AccountState;
 ```
-1. `id` - is our main block, regarding which we got the data.
+1. `id` - is our master block, regarding which we got the data.
 2. `shardblk` - workchain shard block where our account is located, regarding which we received data.
 3. `shard_proof` - merkle proof of a shard block.
 4. `proof` - merkle proof of account status.